Hamas has launched an unprecedented attack against Israel. Here’s what to know | KRDO

 By Hadas Gold, Richard Allen Greene, Amir Tal, Ibrahim Dahman, Abeer Salman, Kareem Khaddar and Nadeen Ebrahim, CNN

-By nightfall, Israeli air strikes on Gaza had killed hundreds of Palestinians and wounded over 1600, according to local health officials.
+At least 350 have been killed in Israel, while 313 Palestinians were killed as Israel retaliated with airstrikes.

-Still unknown are the fates of several hostages, including Israeli soldiers, that Hamas claims to have captured.
+Still unknown are the fates of dozens of hostages, including Israeli soldiers, that Hamas says it captured.
+Israel’s military has confirmed that hostages were taken.

+Netanyahu late Saturday said his country is “embarking on a long and difficult war,” vowing “mighty vengeance” on Hamas and declaring that Israel is stopping the supply of electricity, fuel and goods to Gaza.

 Here’s what we know so far.